-Home Construction Terms: G thru L
+Home Construction Terminology: G thru L

 GFCI, or GFI: Ground Fault Circuit Interrupter- an ultra moisture sensitive plug designed to shut off all electric current.
 Used in bathrooms, kitchens, exterior waterproof outlets, garage outlets, and “wet areas”.
 Has a small reset button on the master outlet.

 Gable: The end, upper, triangular area of a home, beneath the roof.